bahrus/trans-render/README.md

 </template>
 ```

-By design, trans-render is loathe do any unnessary work.
+By design, trans-render is loathe to do any unnessary work.
 Each transform can specify whether to proceed to the next sibling:

 ```JavaScript
 cts.matchNextSib = true;